wawesomeNOGUI/NotesToKeys/README.md

 - Typing with your instrument or voice
 - Any other fun idea you might have!

-Thanks for checking this out!
+Thanks for checking NotesToKeys out!
 Have fun!

 # Download